timsainb/multicam_airflow_pipeline/README.md

-# Multicamera Analysis pipeline with Airflow automation
+# Multicamera 3D Keypoint and MoSeq Pipeline with Airflow Automation

-This library is comprised of a series of analysis tasks for working with video data collected with our library [multicamera_acquisition](https://github.com/dattalab-6-cam/multicamera_acquisition).
+This library is comprised of a series of analysis tasks for working with video data collected with the library [multicamera_acquisition](https://github.com/dattalab-6-cam/multicamera_acquisition).

 The first version of the pipeline is stored in multicamera_airflow_pipeline.tim_240731.
 It comprises the following steps:
 - 2D keypoint prediction